AbirSh0/sitemap-crawler/README.md

 # sitemap-crawler
-A simple multi-threaded web crawler that processes XML sitemaps and visits each URL contained within
+A simple multi-threaded web scraper that processes XML sitemaps and scrapes each URL contained within.